aleksaa13/RTU_RAE411_week6/ReadMe.md

    recommend using Postman.
 Link to download https://www.postman.com/downloads/ .
    Postman provides you with a simple GUI for testing APIs.

-If you are too lazy for all this, here is the webpage from which you can generate requests and see the results directly (....to be added).
+If you are too lazy for all this, here is the webpage from which you can generate requests and see the results directly https://aleksaa13.github.io/RTU_RAE411_week6/ .
 Remember, in order for this to work, you still need to run endpoint.py script on your machine since calls are directed to localhost!
 Also, don't forget about CORS policy.
 Look at this a an Ali-express Postman version and make sure to read the provided documentation to get the best out of it.